What Are Discount Real Estate Brokers and Should I Use One?

 “Homeowners that go with a traditional brokerage model tend to make more money on their homes.
 You can save a percent and lose five percent because you didn’t negotiate well and you didn’t get as many bids as you could have gotten on your property,” warns Dombrowsky.

 “You’re going to pay a certain fee to list the property.
-You’ll pick a photo or video package, a digital media package, a marketing package.
+You’ll pick a photo or video package, a digital media package, or a marketing package.
 Do you want a lockbox?
 Do you want a yard sign?
-It’s a menu and everything has a fee,” explains Ruiz.
+It’s a menu, and everything has a fee,” explains Ruiz.

-Fewer agents to choose from.
-Discount brokerages that provide in-person agent services may have a limited pool of agents to choose from and you don’t always get to choose who you work with.
+There are fewer agents to choose from.
+Discount brokerages that provide in-person agent services may have a limited pool of agents to choose from, and you don’t always get to choose who you work with.

-Lack of a dedicated agent.
-An agent who works for a discount brokerage may not be as knowledgeable about your local market or your home, which can translate into a less than stellar selling experience.
-For example, a dedicated agent will clearly communicate the features of your smart home, the excellent local schools, and the nearby attractions.
+You won’t have a dedicated agent.
+An agent who works for a discount brokerage may not be as knowledgeable about your local market or your home, which can translate into a less-than-stellar selling experience.
+In contrast, a dedicated agent will clearly communicate the features of your smart home, the excellent local schools, and the nearby attractions.

 Examples of full-service real estate brokerages